kshaa/ssmap/client/README.md

-# SSMap
+# SSMap client
-Show ss.com posts on a map
-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and then ejected.
+This client was bootstrapped with [Create React App]q(https://github.com/facebookincubator/create-react-app) and then ejected.